By Deborah Gerszberg, RD, CNSC, CDN

 Added sugars include any caloric sweetener that is added to a food or drink during processing that is otherwise not naturally occurring.
 This does not include sugars which are naturally occurring such as those found in fruit and milk.

-According to the new Dietary Guidelines, added sugars should be limited to <10% of our diet.
-On average this would be a little more than 4 tablespoons of sugar (that’s over ¼ cup)!
+According to the new Dietary Guidelines, added sugars should be limited to

 The American Heart Association recommends limiting added sugars even more: about 2 tablespoons per day for women and 3 tablespoons per day for men.

 Since there is convincing evidence that eating patterns with limited amounts of added sugars are associated with a lower risk for cardiovascular disease, obesity, type 2 diabetes, and even certain types of cancer, it would be beneficial to limit added sugars as best as possible.